jobcloud/applywith-sdk/README.md

 ### Handling documents

 The SDK will provide the documents a user has attached to his or her profile as base64 encoded strings together with a file name and the mime type.
 In order to save them on your server you'll need to decode them first.
 This strongly depends on your used server stack.
-An example on how to do this in an `nodejs` environment can be found in the [examples folder](https://github.com/jobcloud/applywith-sdk/tree/develop/examples).
+An example on how to do this in an `nodejs` environment can be found in the [example folder](https://github.com/jobcloud/applywith-sdk/tree/develop/example).

 There is currently no way to attach these files to the form in a way that would mimic a file that was selected by the user in the browser.